What biochemical blood test is normal? table. Normal cholesterol value in women

 • starvation and dystrophy;

-• bleeding of acute and chronic type;
+• acute and chronic bleeding;

 • thyrotoxicosis.

-In women, this figure should normally be 64-83 g / l.
+In women, this figure should normally be 64-83 g/l.

 Bilirubin

-Exceeding the norm indicates pathological stages.
+An excess above the norm indicates pathological stages.

 • Acute viral and toxic hepatitis;